 Again, the example is easily extendable to related situation.
 Therefore, I like to keep examples like this in abbreviations for easy retrieval.

 In this post, we have seen examples of using the hash object as a dynamic data structure.
 This is a nice use of the object because it utilizes the unique feature of being able to grow or shrink dynamically at run time.
 This fact separates the hash object from the Temporary Array because we do not have to specify the size at compile time.
 Also, we avoid sorting the data, which is always desirable from a performance point of view.
-A classic use of the hash object as a dynamic placeholder is further described in the blog post Remove Duplicate Observation With the SAS Hash Object and Use the Hash Object as a Cache in PROC FCMP.
+Classic uses of the hash object as a dynamic placeholder is further described in the blog posts Remove Duplicate Observation With the SAS Hash Object and Use the Hash Object as a Cache in PROC FCMP.

 For more tricks like this, I recommend the book Data Management Solutions Using SAS Hash Table Operations: A Business Intelligence Case Study.